Charles Wild: Works

-The illustrations which Wild supplied for William Henry Pyne's Royal Residences (published 1819) were reproduced, after the style of Rudolph Ackermann's Microcosm of London, as hand-coloured aquatints.
+The illustrations that Wild supplied for William Henry Pyne's Royal Residences (published 1819) were reproduced, after the style of Rudolph Ackermann's Microcosm of London, as hand-coloured aquatints.

 Travels on the continent resulted in Wild's Examples of the Ecclesiastical Architecture of the Middle Ages chiefly in France, and a volume published in 1833 of sketches in Belgium, Germany, and France.
 A miscellaneous collection, entitled Twelve Beautiful Specimens, from the Cathedrals of England, lacked a date.
 Architectural Grandeur appeared in 1837, consisting of continental sketches that were etched by John Le Keux and others.